Kuala Lumpur: Beginning of modern Kuala Lumpur

 Frank Swettenham, on becoming the British Resident, began improving the town by cleaning up the streets.
 He also stipulated in 1884 that buildings should be constructed of brick and tile so that they would be less flammable, and that the town be rebuilt with wider streets to reduce fire risk.
 Kapitan Yap Ah Loy bought a sprawling piece of real estate to set up a brick factory for the rebuilding of Kuala Lumpur, the eponymous Brickfields.
 Demolished atap buildings were replaced with brick and tile buildings, and many of the new brick buildings had "five-foot ways" and Chinese carpentry work.
 This resulted in a distinct eclectic shop house architecture typical to this region.
 Kapitan Yap Ah Loy expanded road access, linking tin mines with the city with the main arterial routes of the present Ampang Road, Pudu Road and Petaling Street.
 As Chinese Kapitan, he held wide powers on a par with Malay community leaders.
-Law reforms were implemented and new legal measures introduced to the assembly.
+Law reforms were implemented and new legal measures were introduced to the assembly.
 Yap also presided over a small claims court.
 With a police force of six, he was able to uphold the rule of law, constructing a prison that could accommodate sixty prisoners at a time.
 Yap Ah Loy also built Kuala Lumpur's first school and a major tapioca mill in Petaling Street, in which the Selangor's Sultan Abdul Samad held an interest.

 A railway line between Kuala Lumpur and Klang, initiated by Swettenham and completed in 1886, increased access and resulted in rapid growth.
 The population grew from 4,500 in 1884 to 20,000 in 1890.
 As development intensified in the 1880s, putting pressure on sanitation, waste disposal and other health measures.
 A Sanitary Board created on 14 May 1890 was responsible for sanitation, road upkeep, street lighting, and other functions.
-This would eventually become the Kuala Lumpur Municipal Council.
+This would eventually become the Kuala Lumpur Municipal Council in 1948.
 In 1896, Kuala Lumpur was chosen as the capital of the newly formed Federated Malay States.